greggman/stackoverflow-getallanswers/README.md

 an object of "historyById", and optionally an object of "usersById" so for each question you can look up the answers and history for both

+NOTE: If a user has deleted their account, stack overflow no longer connects their questions or answers to their account id so looking up a user will fail.

 ```js
 const userId = '22656';
 const db = JSON.parse(fs.readFileSync(filename, {encoding: 'utf8'));